jennifertchang/Recipe-Time-Estimator/README.md

     - The `review` column undergone further analysis for missingness mechanism
         - We suspected that the missingness of `review` could be MAR dependent on `rating` as people with strong opinions, especially strong positive opinions are more inclined to write a review

-After running a permutation test of 10,000 trials, we obtained a p-value of 0.02, which meant that the was a statistically significant difference in the distribution of ratings between where review is missing and where review is not missing.
+After running a permutation test of 10,000 trials, we obtained a p-value of 0.02, which meant that there was a statistically significant difference in the distribution of ratings between where reviews are missing and where reviews are not missing.

 ![missingness condition on rating permutation histogram](images/rev_missing_vs_rating_MAR.png)